prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-Pricing-Details.md

 | Over 100M transactions/month | $0.00040 | $0.40 | Unlimited |
 | Data Storage/enroll/month | $0.00001 | $0.01 | Unlimited |

 Each model use or API call counts as one transaction.
-Some operations are priced differently and are described in the table below.
+Some operations are priced differently as described in the table below.

 ### Pricing Table - Specific